K7MDL2/KEITHSDR/SDR_RA8875/README.md

 Teensy4.X with PJRC audio card Arduino based SDR Radio project

+## May 2022

+    1. Added Popup Window create and destroy functions.
+A window is a very big button (with touch disabled) for color and size, the pop_win_up() and pop_win_down() function use the same bit move engine technique I use for the spectrum waterfall display.
+Saves the screen under the window, sets the active_window and colors it like all button do.
+There are 2 windows, Menu, which is only seen as a text line today (future use), and Band Select Menu.
+Window placement and size is configured by table values.
+    2. Added Band Select Menu with buttons for 160M to 6M.
+Hit Band button to bring the menu up.
+Band buttons can be easily disabled by placing 255 in their bandmem.Panelpos field.
+Color, size and placement is configured in the standard_button table like all buttons.
+Disabled buttons are hidden.
+Hot any buttom to change to that band, or hit the Band button again to close the window with no change.
+    3. I am experimenting with window and button coloring.
+When a window is active, all gestures and non-window related controls are diaabled.
+The spectrum is halted but RX audio continues on.
+    4. Future: When a window is open the MF knob will take focus.
+When rotated it will highlight a button or setting, pushing the encoder switch then selects it.

 ## April 2022

     1. Added front panel drawing file for Front Panel Express milling on a Hammond 1455N 160mm x 103mm x 53mm extruded box.
 Attempting to package the RS-HFIQ PCB into the same small (hand-held) box with RA8875 4.3" display and 2 encoders.